bbiswal333/bulletinboard/Service2ServiceCommunication/Exercise_16_Call_UserService.md

 ## Step 3: Create a User Service Client
 The User service client hides the call to the RESTful User Webservice, provides JSON parsing and error handling.

 Create a new class `UserServiceClient` in package `com.sap.bulletinboard.ads.services` and copy the code from [here](https://github.wdf.sap.corp/raw/cc-java/cc-bulletinboard-ads-spring-webmvc/solution-16-Call-User-Service/src/main/java/com/sap/bulletinboard/ads/services/UserServiceClient.java).<sub><b>[to-do]</b></sub> Explanation: This class should offer the information whether a given user (`String id`) is a premium User or not.
-It makes use of the `RestTemplate` that gets injected via the constructor and needs to defined as well.
+It makes use of the `RestTemplate` that gets injected via the constructor and needs to be defined as well.
 The route/URI to the User service is retrieved from an environment variable using the `@Value("${USER_ROUTE}")` annotation.
 The path is set to the endpoint `api/v1.0/users/{id}`.

 Create a new class `RestTemplateConfig` in package `com.sap.bulletinboard.ads.config` and copy the code from [here](https://github.wdf.sap.corp/raw/cc-java/cc-bulletinboard-ads-spring-webmvc/solution-16-Call-User-Service/src/main/java/com/sap/bulletinboard/ads/config/RestTemplateConfig.java).<sub><b>[to-do]</b></sub>

 **Explanation**
-- This class makes use of the Apache `HttpClientBuilder` to build a `CloseableHttpClient` instance with optionally a proxy, in case the environment variables `http.proxyHost` and `http.proxyPort` are set (for local execution).
+- This class makes use of the Apache `HttpClientBuilder` to build a `CloseableHttpClient` instance with a proxy, in case the environment variables `http.proxyHost` and `http.proxyPort` are set (for local execution).
 - By default the `RestTemplate` establishes and closes a connection on every HTTP request.
-As the SSL handshake is time-consuming, we've configured a HTTP connection pool to reuse connections by keeping the sockets open.
+As the SSL handshake is time-consuming, we've configured an HTTP connection pool to reuse connections by keeping the sockets open.
-- Furthermore we've configured some timeouts to specify on how long to wait till a connection is established or how long a socket should be kept open (i.e. how long to wait for the (next) data package) as by default there are no timeout settings sepcified.
+- Furthermore we've configured timeouts to specify how long to wait until a connection is established and how long a socket should be kept open (i.e. how long to wait for the (next) data package).
+By default there are no timeout settings sepcified.
 - Note that the configuration is application specific and the settings should be aligned with the hystrix settings (timout, threadpool size), which are introduced in [Exercise 18](Exercise_18_Make_Communication_Resilient.md).

 ## Step 4: Integrate UserServiceClient.isPremiumUser()